 I first heard of Michael Nugent, the chair of Atheist Ireland, while watching a debate on the question “Does God Exist?” that occurred in March of this year at University College Cork, Ireland.
 He was debating William Lane Craig, of Reasonable Faith.
 During Nugent’s opening remarks I was impressed with what he referred to as “twenty reasons why God seems implausible.”
 He listed his reasons in rapid-fire succession, each leading into the next, and I felt that, cumulatively, they built a fairly strong case for his position.
 I also appreciated that Nugent kept the conversation focused on plausibility and spoke with a respectful, reasonable tone.

-I was so intrigued that I decided to parse Mr. Nugent’s twenty arguments to see what they were made of.
-So I transcribed them from the video and, as the old saying goes, one thing led to another and I now find myself publishing a series of five articles about what I uncovered when I dug into his list.
+I was so intrigued that I decided to parse Nugent’s twenty arguments to see what they were made of.
+I transcribed them from the video and one thing led to another and I now find myself publishing a series of five articles about what I uncovered when I examined his list.

 Before I go any further I would be remiss not to congratulate Mr. Nugent on receiving the International Atheist of the Year award for 2017.
-While he and I may currently hold diametrically opposed world views with regard to theism, Mr. Nugent seems to me a good, sincere person with a lot of strong ideas so I want to acknowledge his achievement.
-And on a personal note—and I admit this could just be wishful thinking on my part—the more I learn about Mr. Nugent and the more I pray for him the more I get a sense he could one day become a powerful ambassador for Christ.
+While he and I hold diametrically opposed world views with regard to theism, he seems to me a good, sincere person with a lot of strong ideas so I want to acknowledge his achievement.
+On a personal note—and I admit this could just be wishful thinking on my part—the more I learn about Nugent and the more I pray for him the more I get a sense he could one day become a powerful ambassador for Christ.
 Even he admits, “I’m always happy to say, even on the question of God, that I might be mistaken.”